AviatrixSystems/Docs/HowTos/firewall_network_design_patterns.rst

 6. Two Firewall Networks
 --------------------------------------------------------

-You can deploy two Firewall Networks, one dedicated for VPC to VPC traffic inspection and another for Ingress/Egress inspection.
+You can deploy two Firewall Networks, one dedicated for VPC to VPC traffic inspection and another for Egress inspection.

-When Ingress inspection is deployed, make sure you enable SNAT on the firewall instance to source NAT the private IP address of NLB or a third party load balancer the IP address of LAN (or Trusted) interface of the FireNet.

 Note you must follow the configuration sequence below:

- 1. Disable the Traffic Inspection of the FireNet domain for Ingress/Egress.
+ 1. Disable the Traffic Inspection of the FireNet domain intended for Egress control.
  #.
-Enable Egress Control for FireNet domain for Ingress/Egress.
+Enable Egress Control for FireNet domain intended for Egress control.
  #.
 Build connection policies.

 |multi_firewall|